agranlund/atarisound/src/mxplugins/opl_isa/README.md

 ---

-mxPlay is copyright Miro Kropacek. https://mxplay.sourceforge.net
+This plugin is for use with mxPlay (c) Miro Kropacek. https://mxplay.sourceforge.net

 This plugin is based on vgmslap (c) MrKsoft.